Web3-API/dao/spending-proposals/024-kevin-2021-june.md

 ### Operations

+- Create slides for ETHGlobal talk and BEN talk
+- Give talk to ETHGlobal | Uni Summit about Polywrap
-- Give talk to Blockchain Education Network (BEN) about Web3API (part of the Uni grants program)
+- Give talk to Blockchain Education Network (BEN) about Polywrap (part of the Uni grants program)
 - Meet with Ori, Rob, Jordan, and others regarding rebranding, fundraising, planning for EthCC, Legal, and more
 - Work with Roberto to host new website `Polywrap.io`
+- Begin work on new proposal submission process, and transitioning DAO from Github to Discourse forums - to be presented early July

 ## Fund Distribution

 Distribution of funds of all stable coins and W3API tokens should be sent to Kevin Ngo's address @ `0x937F5b32Bc3cafcd1B02462F93e6AE5a843f6C6A`.

-## Updates as of June 23, 2021
+## Updates as of June 30, 2021
 - As of today, we are still working on Uni v2 which was delayed due to a few bugs.
 I originally planned to work on Uni v3 docs and demo this month but that may need to be pushed to next month:
 - - Meet with Uniswap developer to show him the Uni V2 Demo
-- - Complete grant application for Uni V3 Web3API
 - - Complete Uni V3 Web3API documentation
 - - Complete Uni V3 Web3API demo -- styling / helping Kris replace functions